-When you pick up your Suite keys at occupancy, you will be given a registration form to fill out from Property Management.
-This will enable you to register to a secure website provided by First Service so Property Management can communicate with you regarding important notices, such as events and announcements, as well as allowing you to submit service requests and booking amenities such as the Service Elevator, Party Room, Guest Suite, etc.
+Condo Control Central is a secure website set up to allow Property Management to communicate with you regarding important notices, such as events and announcements, as well as allowing you to submit service requests and booking amenities such as the Service Elevator, Party Room, Guest Suite, etc. Each homeowner will be sent a letter from Wilson Blanchard providing them with a temporary password to complete the one-time registration process.

-A3.
 EMERGENCIES

-In the event of an emergency, such as a loss of heating, water leakage or any urgent deficiency that could cause damage or harm, please contact the Property Manager immediately.
+In the event of an emergency, such as a loss of heating, water leakage or any urgent deficiency that could cause damage or harm, please contact the concierge immediately.